0cjs/vagrant-demo/README.md

 Ansible
 -------

 This repo also includes a demonstration of using [Ansible] to provision (either manually or via Vagrant) the guest; documentation is provided in the various files.
+Ansible 2.1 is required; 1.7 will not work.
+(If you're running a Debian 8 system, the easiest way to install a more recent version of Ansible is to use `pip`.)

 Comments in [`ansible.cfg`] and [`ansible/requirements.yml`] describe
 how to run Ansible manually. [`ansible/hosts`] contains the host